Who am I ?

 Short-Term (Next 1–2 Years)

-• Contribute to research and development in perception-driven control and autonomous manipulation.
+• Contribute to research and development in robot perception and perception-driven manipulation.

-• Strengthen expertise in robot simulation, real-time perception, and motion control through academic projects and internships.
+• Strengthen expertise in robot simulation, real-time perception and motion control.

 Long-Term